Fitness Testing

 AAHPERD Agility Test

 The AAHPERD Agility Test is a test of agility and dynamic balance for the elderly, which is part of the AAHPERD Functional Fitness Protocol.
-See also the Up and Go agility test also designed to test agility in the elderly.
+See also the Up and Go agility test which is also designed to test agility in the elderly.

 purpose: This test measures speed, agility and balance while moving.